gregzo/AASingletons/README.md

 My first Swift project, it hopefully raises some interesting topics regarding design patterns: hiding implementation details to provide as true a black box as possible meant finding workarounds and bending the language in inelegant ways.
 Proposals for more idiomatic, composition based patterns would be very much welcome!

+*AASingleton* is the pseudo abstract base class handling callbacks and instantiation / refs of specific subclass instances.
+*PhotoLibraryManager* and *LocationManager* are example implementations of *AASingleton* derived classes.
+They may be derived themselves.

 **Use**

 ( *PhotoLibraryManager* derives from *AASingleton* )